Retro-Devils/Pokitto-Retropie/README.md

 # Pokitto-Retropie

-A simple installer for Pikitto handheld on Retropie.
+A simple installer for Pokitto handheld on Retropie.